sdima1357/esp32_usb_soft_host/README.md

 >Tue Aug 31 15:50:48 IDT 2021

-Add esp32c3 support. (idf.py set-target esp32c3 ; idf.py menuconfig\n Component config-> ESP System Setting -> Memory protectiom-> Disable.)
+Add esp32c3 support. (idf.py set-target esp32c3 ; idf.py menuconfig\n Component config-> ESP System Setting -> Memory protection-> Disable.)

 Warning(disclaimer):
 Sorry, but target of this project right now - only research & proof of feasibility.
 I can't debug hardware which i don't have.
 Some hardware(devices) may not work, from different reasons.
 In the case of problem i suggest to check wires &  use $3 CY7C68013A logic analyser.
 Sometimes i can help.